kumc-bmi/AKI_CDM/README.md

 ## Background

 Acute Kidney Injury (**AKI**) is a common and highly lethal health problem, affecting 10-15% of all hospitalized patients and >50% of the intensive care unit (ICU) patients.
-In this application, we propose to build predictive models to identify patients at risk for hospital-acquired AKI and externally validate the models using the PCORnet (Patient Centered Outcomes Research Network)13 common data model (CDM) infrastructure ([GPC#711]).
+In this application, we propose to build predictive models to identify patients at risk for hospital-acquired AKI and externally validate the models using the PCORnet (Patient Centered Outcomes Research Network)13 common data model (CDM) infrastructure ([GPC#711],[[GPC#742]]).
 The project will be carried out with the following aims:

 * **Aim 1 - KUMC**: Building predictive models on single-site data.
 We will develop and internally cross-validate machine learning based predictive models for in-hospital AKI using electronic medical record (EMR) data from the University of Kansas Medical Center’s (KUMC) PCORnet CDM.
 As co-I of the PCORnet network Greater Plains Collaborative (GPC), PI of this project has direct access to the KUMC CDM for model development.
-      * Task 1.1: developing R implementation for data extraction and quality check  -- (due at 09/07/2018)
+      * Task 1.1: developing R implementation for data extraction and quality check
       * **Task 1.2: exploratory data analysis (e.g. strategies for data cleaning and representation, feature engineering) -- current (due at 03/31/2019)**
       * Task 1.3: benchmarking with replication of current state-of-art prediction model
       * Task 1.4: developing new models